aibolem/RAMDanceToolkitwiki/Overview.md

 ## Downloads

-You can download the latest version (v1.2.1) RAMDanceToolkit app and source code from the links below.
+You can download the latest version of RAMDanceToolkit app and source code from the links below.
 Afterwards please look at [How to setup RAMDanceToolkit](How-to-setup-RAMDanceToolkit) page for setup instructions.
 Older releases of RAMDanceToolkit and change log are archived [here](Other_Releases).

 ### RAMDanceToolkit Application